 /usr/sbin/machstat(on CHRP systems)

-To add a new AIX system in PATROL:
+To add the monitoring of a new AIX system in Monitoring Studio X:

 - The Device Type should be set to IBM AIX.